ctrueden/equilibrium/_pages/dossiers/cal.md

     page: N/A
 ---

-A stout halfling outlander with “nowhere else to go” who seems uncomfortable in the city.
+A stout halfling outlander with "nowhere else to go" who seems uncomfortable in the city.
 Hates undead even more than most.

 ***Healthy skepticism (Perception).*** You notice something subtly out of place, which everyone else is taking for granted.